XPDES/XPDES.github.io/people.md

 # People Involved with XPDES

-XPDES brings together researchers from many different institutes.
+XPDES brings together researchers from several institutes.

 ## Georgia Institute of Technology